Alejogb1/job-board/blog-data/how-do-i-terminate-a-rails-server.md

 id: "how-do-i-terminate-a-rails-server"
 ---

-Alright, let’s talk about gracefully shutting down a Rails server.
+, let’s talk about gracefully shutting down a Rails server.
 I’ve seen this trip up folks countless times, usually when they’re just starting out or dealing with more complex deployment scenarios.
-The straightforward answer – smashing ctrl+c – certainly works, but it's not always the *best* approach, particularly in production environments where you want to avoid abruptly cutting off connections.
+The straightforward answer – smashing ctrl+c – certainly works, but it's not always the _best_ approach, particularly in production environments where you want to avoid abruptly cutting off connections.
 We need a more controlled shutdown to ensure no data loss or requests getting dropped mid-process.
 Let's break down the various ways to achieve this, focusing on the underlying mechanisms at play, rather than just reciting commands.

 First and foremost, it's vital to understand what's happening under the hood when you launch a Rails server.
 Typically, you’re invoking some kind of web server like Puma or Unicorn (or even Webrick, but let’s be honest, that's mostly for development).
 These servers handle incoming HTTP requests and route them to your Rails application.
 When you want to shut down the server, you're actually targeting that underlying process, which means simply killing the Ruby process directly can lead to unexpected behavior.